ingonyama-zk/icicle/docs/docs/icicle/primitives/hash.md

 The optional `domain_tag` pointer parameter enables domain separation, allowing isolation of hash outputs across different contexts or applications.

+The supported values of number of states (***t*** or ***T*** as defined in https://eprint.iacr.org/2023/323.pdf) are 2, 3, 4, 8, 12, 16, 20 and 24.
+Note that ***t*** of 8, 12, 16, 20 and 24 is supported only for the small fields (babybear and m31).
+The alpha, number of full rounds and partial rounds, rounds constants, MDS matrix, and partial matrix for each field and ***t*** could be found in the appropriate file in the https://github.com/ingonyama-zk/icicle/tree/main/icicle/include/icicle/hash/poseidon2_constants/constants folder.

+In the current version the padding is not supported and should be performed by the user.

 ## Using Hash API